-When you buy a product/service from a registered dealer you pay taxes on purchase, while making sales, tax is collected and periodically the same is adjusted with the tax you already paid at time of purchase and balance liability of tax (tax on sales (minus) tax on purchase) is to be paid to the government.
-This mechanism is called utilisation of input tax credit(tax on purchase adjustment against tax liability on output i.e. sales).
+When you buy a product/service from a registered dealer you pay taxes on the purchase.
+On selling, you collect tax.
+You adjust the taxes paid at the time of purchase with the amount of output tax (tax on sales) and balance liability of tax (tax on sales minus tax on purchase) has to be paid to the government.
+This mechanism is called utilisation of input tax credit.

-- The said goods/services have been received.
+- The said goods/services have been received

-- Returns (GSTR-3) have been filed.
+- Returns have been filed.